novayo/LeetCode/0700_Search_in_a_Binary_Search_Tree/README.md

 * Memory Usage: 16.5 MB, less than 56.56% of Python3 online submissions for Search in a Binary Search Tree.

 > bfs_list

+---

+try_5.py: O(n) O(n)

+* Runtime: 94 ms, faster than 5.27% of Python3 online submissions for Search in a Binary Search Tree.
+* Memory Usage: 18.8 MB, less than 16.68% of Python3 online submissions for Search in a Binary Search Tree.

+> top down